What is a digital download and how does it work? Read our FAQs.

 Although digital downloads come in many forms, this article mainly focuses on digital download art.
 When purchasing digital pictures, you will immediately get a print-ready digital copy of the art sent to you.
 This means you only receive a digital version of the art and no physical item is shipped to you in the mail.
 So what are the benefits of buying a digital download?
 Digital downloads are more affordable than physical products and there are no customs fees.
 The delivery is instant and with a digital download you can print as many times as you need.

-"A digital download is any file or software you can purchase and download without a physical copy.
+"A digital download is a file or software you can purchase and download without receiving a physical copy.

 You can print your file at home using your desktop printer, upload it to a professional printing service online or take it to your local print shop on a hard drive.
 That means no paying for shipping and no waiting for your order to get delivered to you – pretty cool, right?

-After having downloaded your files, you may notice they are contained inside a file that has an extension called "zip".
+After having downloaded your order, you'll notice it's contained inside a file with the extension ".zip".
 A zip file, like other archive file formats, is simply a collection of one or more files that are compressed into a single file for easy transportation.

 Before being able to view or print your JPG's and PDF's, you will need to extract them from the zip file.
 This process is called unzipping.
 You can unzip directly on your phone or computer, but if you're unsure on how to, you can also use this free site for unzipping (instructions below).